AMWA-TV/bcp-002-02/docs/Overview.md

 #### Function

-The name of the function implemented by a Device within its Node, for example "UHD Decoder 01".
+The name of the function implemented by a Device within its Node, for example "Decoder", "Encoder", "Converter" or "Analyzer".

-> TODO: add more examples

 ## Tagging Distinguishing Information